tylertitsworth/5th-age-srd/Classes/Barbarian.md

 #### Epic Feat

 Your Ancestral Warband spirits are always raging, even if you are not, and continue to fight for a single round while you are unconscious.

+### Blood Rage

+When you score a critical hit, you can heal using a free recovery.

+#### Epic Feat

+After you score a critical hit, the next time you are hit by an attack, you take half damage.
+Multiple half-damage effects don’t stack.

+### Fearsome Demeanor

+One battle per day, all nearby normal monsters and mooks suffer a penalty to their attack rolls and MD equal to the escalation die.
+If a monster would normally receive a bonus to either of these stats from the escalation die, they lose that bonus instead of suffering the penalty.

+#### Epic Feat

+Large and double-strength monsters are also affected by your Fearsome Demeanor, and you may now use this ability in two battles per day.

+### Fury of the North Wind

+In battle, you can call on the Fury of the North Wind as a standard action.
+Until the end of your next turn, you gain a +2 bonus to all defenses and resist cold 16+.

+On your next turn, you can pop free from all enemies and make a giant leap, carried by the icy winds, to engage a nearby or far away enemy as a move action.
+Your next melee attack that turn deals double damage, and you always count as raging when making the attack.

+#### Epic Feat

+When you activate Fury of the North Wind, enemies engaged with you must succeed at a save or take 25 cold damage and be dazed until the end of your next turn.

+### Might of the Demigod

+_Special_: You can only choose this talent as a single-class barbarian.

+Increase your Strength and Constitution scores by 4.

+#### Epic Feat

+Increase your Dexterity, Intelligence, Wisdom and Charisma scores by 1.

+### Survival Sacrifice

+Once per day, you can spend a recovery to turn a regular hit into a critical hit.

+#### Epic Feat

+You can use Survival Sacrifice once per battle.

 ### Relentless